18 Diagnostics for classification models

 Exercises

-2. votes matrix.
-Describe where these errors relative to their true and predicted class clusters.
+3. Examine misclassifications from a random forest model for the fake trees data between cluster 1 and 0, using the (a) principal components, (b) votes matrix.
+Describe where these show errors relative to their true and predicted class clusters.
 When examining the simplex, are the misclassifications the points that are furthest from any vertices?

-3. How do the errors from the random forest model compare with those of your best fitting CNN model?
+5. How do the errors from the random forest model compare with those of your best fitting NN model?
 Are the the corresponding images poor sketches of cacti or bananas?

 1. votes matrix from the random forest model

-2. predictive probability distribution from the CNN model, using the simplex approach.
+2. predictive probability distribution from the NN model, using the simplex approach.
 Are they as expected, points lying in the middle or along an edge of the simplex?